25 Best Zips for Buying Single Family Rentals

 The report analyzed the single family rental market in 4,854 U.S. zip codes and 439 U.S. counties with sufficient rental and home price data.
 Rental data was from the U.S. Department of Housing and Urban Development, and home price data was from publicly recorded sales deed data collected and licensed by ATTOM Data Solutions (see full methodology below).

 Zip codes in the top 25 for buying single family rentals all posted year-over-year increases in rental rates, population and home prices.
 All 25 zip codes also had a vacancy rate of 5 percent or lower for non-owner occupied homes, and at least 25 percent of all single family homes were non-owner occupied in these zip codes.
 The zip codes all scored a D grade or better in the ATTOM Neighborhood Housing Index, and single family homes in these zip codes had an average age of 40 years or less.
 Lastly, all 25 zip codes had potential gross rental yields of 10 percent or higher and potential annual cash flow of $10,000 or more for a cash buyer after property taxes, insurance, maintenance and other property management costs.
+For a detailed analysis of the single family rental market, click here.

 “This top 25 list includes zip codes that not only have solid rental returns and positive cash flow opportunities, but are also located in neighborhoods with relatively low vacancy rates and with home price growth and population growth — which should continue to put upward pressure on rental rates,” said Daren Blomquist, senior vice president at ATTOM Data Solutions.
 “Nearly half of these zip codes — 11 — have been discovered by larger investors, evidenced by an increase in the share of institutional investor purchases compared to a year ago, but the other 14 zip codes posted a flat or decreasing institutional investor share compared to a year ago, indicating less competition for single family rentals in those markets.”